 In the year 1096, the chief of Europe’s Christian church, Pope Urban II, called for a mighty effort to recover the sacred city of Jerusalem, where Christianity was born, from the hands of Islam.
-Now, since Islam was not about to surrender Jerusalem nor anything else without a fight, the Pope’s call became a military crusade.
-Thousands of Europeans who had never strayed more than a few miles from the place of their births now took up shield and sword, entrusted themselves to fleets of leaky boats, and proceeded—to the amazement of all onlookers—to recapture both Jerusalem and a good deal of Palestine for Christianity.
+Since Islam was not about to surrender Jerusalem nor anything else without a fight, the Pope’s call became a military crusade.
+Thousands of Europeans who had never strayed more than a few miles from the place of their births took up shield and sword, entrusted themselves to fleets of leaky boats, and proceeded—to the amazement of all onlookers—to recapture both Jerusalem and a good deal of Palestine for Christianity.

 Learn more about the 11 million Africans who were torn from their homes to be slaves

-The World beyond Europe
+The World Beyond Europe

 Beyond Palestine, there were rumors of even greater wealth to be found in the Orient.
 The lure of these possibilities encouraged Europeans and European governments to undertake an ambitious series of explorations aimed at opening new markets in the Middle East and possibly in the Orient.
-In 1271, the Venetian Marco Polo, whose family had established business interests in Asia in the 1250s, set off with his two uncles on an expedition, which took them—over the course of three years—to the heart of the Chinese Empire.
-There, Marco Polo stayed for 17 years, where he not only took care of the family’s business, but also even managed to fill several government posts for the Chinese.
+In 1271, the Venetian Marco Polo, whose family had established business interests in Asia in the 1250s, set off with his two uncles on an expedition, which took them—over three years—to the heart of the Chinese Empire.
+There, Marco Polo stayed for 17 years, where he not only took care of the family’s business but also even managed to fill several government posts for the Chinese.